 Milford Sound | Tracknet Transport

 Milford Sound/Piopiotahi has held profound significance and elicited awe among both early Māori inhabitants and subsequent European settlers.
-Today, travellers from around the world journey to this majestic destination, drawn by its timeless allure and natural splendour.
+Today, travellers from around the world journey to this majestic destination, drawn by its timeless allure and natural beauty.

 • Milford Road winding down the Cleddau valley through mountainous region